Saimon-bd/DevOps-Zero-To-Hero/README.md

 Destination     Gateway         Genmask         Flags Metric Ref    Use Iface 192.168.1.0     0.0.0.0         255.255.255.0   U     0      0        0 ceth0
 # As we can see, no route is defined to carry other traffic than 192.168.1.0/24
-# we can fix this by using adding default route
+# We can fix this by adding default route
 sudo ip netns exec ns1 ip route add default via 192.168.1.1 sudo ip netns exec ns1 route -n
 Kernel IP routing table